 The highest-paid offensive tackles in the NFL | 6-10

-9) Taylor Decker, Detroit Lions | AAV: $14.9 million
+9) Taylor Moton, Carolina Panthers | AAV: $17.8 million

 The highest-paid offensive tackles in the NFL | 2-5

 Which offensive tackles make up the top five in terms of the highest-paid at the position?
 Terron Armstead could push his way onto this list, and if Brown can secure a long-term extension from the Chiefs, he could also find himself in this group.

 4) Ronnie Stanley, Baltimore Ravens | AAV: $19.75 million

-Stanley signed a new deal during the 2020 season.
+Ronnie Stanley signed a new deal during the 2020 season.
 At the time of signing the deal, he was only behind Houston Texans LT Laremy Tunsil in terms of highest-paid OTs.
 His five-year contract extension is worth $98.75 million, with an AAV of $19.75 million.

 3) Laremy Tunsil, Houston Texans | AAV: $22 million

 Entering the final year of his deal in 2020, Tunsil and the Texans agreed to a three-year contract extension.
-The contract extension is worth $66 million.
+The contract is worth $66 million.
 The extension made Tunsil the highest-paid OT in the league heading into the 2020 NFL season.

 Tunsil’s extension contained $40 million in fully guaranteed money, with a further $10 million in base salary for 2022 becoming fully guaranteed on the third day of the 2021 league year.
-This deal should keep Tunsil in Houston until at least 2023, at which point the Texans will have an opportunity to move on from the deal.
+This deal should keep Tunsil in Houston until at least 2023, at which point the Texans will have an opportunity to move on from the contract.

 2) David Bakhtiari, Green Bay Packers | AAV: $23 million

-During the 2020 NFL season, OT David Bakhtiari became the highest-paid player among offensive tackles in the NFL.
+During the 2020 NFL season, David Bakhtiari became the highest-paid player among offensive tackles in the NFL.
 The Packers left tackle signed a four-year contract extension worth $92 million.
 The deal contained a $30 million signing bonus, which was all that was guaranteed in the contract.

 Who is the highest-paid offensive tackle in the NFL?